Lot Size and Constraints

 Process ObjectiveRun the simulator to obtain the maximum profit after one simulated week.

 You have an initial capital of 1000 € which you can use to buy materials to feed the blue, green and orange machines.

-The green machine performs 3 operations: b, c and d.
+The green machine performs 3 operations: b, c and d in sequence.
 All parts should be processed through all 3 so you should decide what manufacturing lot size you want and process the lot through each of these operations.
 Before each operation there is a setup time.
-In the same way the orange machine has 2 operations: e and f.
+In the same way the brown machine has 2 sequential operations: e and f.

 The market will accept any amount of product P with a price of 70 €.
 Spares P1 and P2 can also be sold but their quantities can never be above the number of products P already sold (if you have already sold 5 P's you can sell, if you want, 5 P1's and 5 P2,s).